Neil Baldwin (Keele University): Keele University

-In 2016, Stoke City FC and Keele University combined to celebrate Neil Baldwin's 70th birthday at Keele Hall.
+In 2016, Stoke City and Keele University combined to celebrate Neil Baldwin's 70th birthday at Keele Hall.
 Guests included friends and family, professional footballers and football administrators, members of the clergy, professional actors and screenwriters, impresarios of the circus, Keele University professors, students and graduates, local dignitaries, singers from the Neil Baldwin Choir, three Cambridge University Boat Club rowers, and members of the Neil Baldwin Football Club.
-The highlight was a birthday greeting by video-link from Sir Alex Ferguson.
-Vice-Chancellor Professor Trevor McMillan remarked that "Only Neil could bring together people from such diverse walks of life to celebrate his birthday".
+Also included was a birthday greeting by video-link from Sir Alex Ferguson.
+Vice-chancellor Professor Trevor McMillan remarked that "Only Neil could bring together people from such diverse walks of life to celebrate his birthday".

-Stoke City FC
+Stoke City

-In the 1990s Baldwin was appointed as Stoke City Football Club kit-man by then manager Lou Macari who has described him as "the best signing I ever made", as his humour was so good for team morale.
+In the 1990s, Baldwin was appointed as Stoke City Football Club's kit-man by then manager Lou Macari who has described him as "the best signing I ever made", as his humour was so good for team morale.
 In 1993, Macari played him as a substitute for Stoke City, against Aston Villa, in the final five minutes of a testimonial match for Gordon Cowans.
 Macari later wrote seven pages about Baldwin in his 2009 autobiography, Football, My Life, and said that he is a "man without an angle and there aren't many of them in football".
-In May 2015 Baldwin was awarded "Supporter of the year" by Stoke City FC.
+In May 2015, Baldwin was awarded "Supporter of the year" by Stoke City.

 Marvellous TV film

 Baldwin is the subject of and also appeared as himself in Marvellous, an acclaimed 2014 biographical film in which he is played by Toby Jones, whom The Guardian praised for his "lovely, very human, performance".
-It was first broadcast on BBC Two and BBC Two HD on 25 September 2014.
+It was first broadcast on BBC Two on 25 September 2014.
 Reviewing it for the Stoke Sentinel, John Woodhouse said:

-The film won the 2015 BAFTA Television Award for "Best Single Drama", and Gemma Jones won the award for Best Supporting Actress for her portrayal of Baldwin's mother.
-Toby Jones was nominated for the Best Actor award for his performance.
+The film won the 2015 British Academy Television Award for "Best Single Drama", and Gemma Jones won the award for Best Supporting Actress for her portrayal of Baldwin's mother.
+Jones was nominated for the Best Actor award for his performance.
 Baldwin collected the drama award trophy during the ceremony at the Theatre Royal on Drury Lane, and made an acceptance speech.